 I have had the pleasure of working with, and meeting many special people during my career as an adviser, people that share my passion but also help influence and shape my thinking to help me give others the same opportunity I was given.

-As an adviser, I love nothing more than living vicariously through my clients and supporting them on their journey as they achieve success in different aspects of their lives because financial planning not all about money.
-It's about feeling content, it's about looking after family, it's about happiness and above all it's about feeling successful, whatever that may mean.
+As an adviser, I love nothing more than living vicariously through my clients and supporting them on their journey as they achieve success in the different aspects of their lives.
+Financial planning is not all about money, it's about feeling content and comfort in your decisions, it's about looking after family, it's about achieving happiness and above all, it's about feeling successful, whatever that may mean.